parodos-dev/parodos/pattern-detection-library/README.md

 **Pattern**

-A combination of Clues that might be found in code base.
+A combination of _Clues_ that might be found in code base.

-A Pattern has a collection of needOneOfClues, and a collection of needAllOfClues.
-Provided the appropriate Clues are detected in these collection, the Pattern is considered to be detected.
+A Pattern has a collection of `needOneOfClues`, and a collection of `needAllOfClues`.
+Provided the appropriate _Clues_ are detected in these collection, the Pattern is considered to be detected.

 A pattern can be programmatically configured like this: